 Visit the American Institute of Physics for more information about employment opportunities and compensation in physics.

-Studying abroad is something to consider as a physics concentrator.
+Studying abroad is something many physics concentrators do.
 Please consult with the Physics Concentration Advisor for help with planning your program to make sure it doesn’t interfere with your progress towards the concentration.

 There is a study abroad option for physics concentrators at the University of Cantabria, in Santander, Spain, which requires no previous knowledge of Spanish.
 Check out the website for this program here.